fireflycons/kubeadm-on-ubuntu-jammy/README.md

 ### Boot time setup

-I found that the cluster would not come up correctly with the Ubuntu 22.04 default cgroups-v2.
-This has to be changed at boot time.
-I also disabled IPv6 since I'm not using it.
+I disabled IPv6 since I'm not using it.

 1. Edit `/etc/default/grub` and set `GRUB_CMDLINE_LINUX_DEFAULT` as follows